MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.gcm/README.md

 ## Reference

-The API reference is [here](https://developer.chrome.com/apps/cloudMessagingV2).
+The API reference is [here](https://developer.chrome.com/apps/gcm), and a full description on how to set up Google Cloud Messaging is [here](https://developer.chrome.com/apps/cloudMessaging).

 ## Dependencies